qinyuncao/cs326-final-teammu/docs/milestone3.md

 ### **Division Of Labor**:
 Moiz Saqib: Implemented database and CRUD operations.
 Implemented and finalized frontend Javascript logic.

 Qinyun Cao: Implemented database and CRUD operations.
 Plan the functions that need to be added later, and created the database.
+Add some image to make front end look better.

 Yingxun Wei: